 Change Number 1 Line number in P.O.
-Existing Code Reference New Code Reference Proposed Change Summary Description 2 department of assessments allocated to a classification approved by the council.A.1.))Except as otherwise provided by ordinance, the ((schedule of pay ranges)) salary table shall consist of ninety-nine pay ranges, each containing ten steps as approved by ordinance annually. ranges" with "salary table" 154 2486- 2495 3.15.020.A.2. & 3.15.020.B.
+Existing Code Reference New Code Reference Proposed Change Summary Description 2 department of assessments allocated to a classification approved by the council.
+A.1.))
+Except as otherwise provided by ordinance, the ((schedule of pay ranges)) salary table shall consist of ninety-nine pay ranges, each containing ten steps as approved by ordinance annually. ranges" with "salary table" 154 2486- 2495 3.15.020.A.2. & 3.15.020.B.
 N/A ((2.
 On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing classifications.
 B.1.
 The director may reassign pay ranges to existing classifications.
 2. When the director adjusts the pay range of a classification, the incumbent employee shall be placed at the same step in the new pay range as the employee was in the previous pay range.
 3. Implementation of any pay range adjustment shall be prospective and shall take effect at the start of the pay period following the approval by the director or, if required by K.C.C.
 3.15.040, by the appropriate council committee.
 Removes language related to regular market condition assessments, reassignment of pay ranges to existing classifications, placement within an adjusted pay range, and the effective date of pay range adjustments 155 2496- 2531 3.15.020.C.
 N/A C. Consistent with K.C.C.
-3.12.350, the director shall establish guidelines for pay increases in accordance with the following: Employees may receive within-range increases from one step to the next higher step upon satisfactory completion of the probationary period.
+3.12.350, the director shall establish guidelines for pay increases in accordance with the following: 1.
+Employees may receive within-range increases from one step to the next higher step upon satisfactory completion of the probationary period.
 All probationary-period pay increases must be supported by documented performance appraisal.
-Probationary-period pay increases exceeding Step 5 must have prior written approvals by the department director and the director.
-When a division of human resources employee completes the employee's probationary period, the county administrative officer must provide prior written approval for probationary-period pay increases annually in accordance with the following principles: Removes language related to within-range pay increases and their corresponding procedures
+Probationary period pay increases exceeding Step 5 must have prior written approvals by the department director and the director.
+When a division of human resources employee completes the employee's probationary period, the county administrative officer must provide prior written approval for probationary-period pay increases exceeding Step 5; 2.
+Employees may be eligible to receive increases annually in accordance with the following principles: a.
+An incentive increase must be supported by an annual documented performance appraisal approved by the department director and the documented performance appraisal must be maintained in the employee's personnel file.
+Incentive Removes language related to within-range pay increases and their corresponding procedures